Confinement-induced Self-Pumping in 3D Active Fluids

-\emph{Reentrant self-pumping in 3D.} To study the emergence of self-pumping flows in 3D, we assume a simple channel geometry with no slip walls at $y=0,W$ and $z=0,H$ (Fig. \ref{schematic} c).
-We do not assume any preferential anchoring at the walls, so the boundary condition on $\bm{Q}$ is Neumann.
-The minimum channel dimensions that give rise to spontaneous flows are predicted by the stability analysis (solid white lines in Fig.1d,e).
-In channels with square cross-sections, moderately strong confinements yield self-pumping flows that are uniform along the length of the channel (Fig.~\ref{reentrantfig}a).
-The structure of these flows is similar to those reported in aligned active nematics confined to cylindrical capillaries \cite{Ravnik2013} ($u_y$ and $u_z$ are very small but nonzero, and have sinusoidal profiles).
-In this state, there is a high degree of nematic order near the walls, and a low degree of nematic order in the middle of the channel.
-The nematic orientation has a splay-like profile, with the orientation at the walls forming an oblique angle with the walls (Fig. ~\ref{3DsplayFig}).
-This is in agreement with experiments \cite{Wu2017}.
-It is also consistent with linear stability analysis about a state with low nematic order along the axis of the channel, which predicts that the fastest growing deformations are uniform along the length of the channel, and consist of a combination of splay and nematic order \cite{Chandrakar2020}.
-The phenomenology observed on increasing both the channel dimensions commensurately is analogous to the behavior of a 2D confined system--- the flows become oscillatory at moderately weak confinements (Fig.~\ref{reentrantfig}(c)), and turbulent at even weaker confinements.
+\emph{Self-pumping in 3D.} To study the emergence of self-pumping flows in 3D, we assume a simple channel geometry with no slip walls at $y=0,W$ and $z=0,H$ (Fig. \ref{schematic}c), and no preferential anchoring (Neumann boundary conditions on $\bm{Q}$).
+The minimum channel dimensions that give rise to spontaneous flows are predicted by the stability analysis (solid white lines in Fig.\ref{reentrantfig}d,e).
+In channels with square cross-sections, strong confinements above the instability yield self-pumping flows that are uniform along the length of the channel (Fig.~\ref{reentrantfig}a).
+The nematic order is high near the walls and low in the middle of the channel, while the nematic director forms an oblique angle with the walls (SI), in agreement with experiments \cite{Wu2017}.
+An alternate pathway to this uniform self-pumping state is through the destabilization of a weakly ordered nematic state by a combination of fluctuations in the degree of nematic order and splay deformations, as shown by the stability analysis in \cite{Chandrakar2020}.
+The phenomenology observed on increasing both the channel dimensions commensurately is analogous to the behavior of a 2D confined system--- the flows develop components perpendicular to the channel axis at weaker confinements (Fig.~\ref{reentrantfig}c), and gradually lose their self-pumping nature (diagonals of Fig.~\ref{reentrantfig}d,e).